IBM/ansible-power-hmc/docs/source/demo.rst

 Create and Delete lpar instance
 """""""""""""""""""""""""""""""

-The following gif demonstrates the Creating an aix lpar instance and deleting it.
+The following gif demonstrates the creation of an aix lpar instance and deletion of it.

 .. figure:: ../images/demo_create_partition.gif
    :alt: